 For example, the Line Tracker will not follow a strip of black electrical tape placed on the dark gray VEX Competition Field Tiles because the sensor will return percentages of reflection too close together for a threshold of difference.
 However, a strip of white electrical tape on the VEX Competition Field Tiles will provide a large difference in values and an adequate threshold for the robot to track the tape.

-The Line Tracker needs to be paired with a programming language such as the VEXcode V5 Blocks or Text to create a user program for the Brain to use the value from the percent of reflectivity to control the robot.
+The Line Tracker needs to be paired with a programming language such as the VEXcode V5 or VEXcode Pro V5 to create a user program for the Brain to use the value from the percent of reflectivity to control the robot.

 Placement of the Sensors